 - Variation in the repayable amount

-- Changes in the number of instalments that were previously agreed upon
+- Changes in the number of installments that were previously agreed upon

 - A change in the rate of interest previously charged